What To Do If You Love Someone with Psychological Red Flags

 - Be patient and understanding: People with mental health concerns may need extra support and patience.
 Try to be understanding of their struggles and offer your support in a non-judgmental way.
 Please DO NOT say “just get over it.”

 - Take care of yourself: It is important to take care of yourself while you’re supporting someone else.
 Make sure you’re getting enough sleep, eating well, and engaging in activities that make you happy.
 Caregiver burnout is a real thing.
+If you enjoy sleep sounds, consider listening to one of the currated sleep playlists I’ve created on my YouTube channel Cloud Nine Sleep.

 - Learn about the person’s condition: If the person is willing to talk about their condition, try to learn as much as you can about it.
 This can help you understand what they’re going through and how you can best support them.